AutomotiveAIChallenge/aichallenge2023-integ/documentation/docfx_project_en/setup/index.md

 ![mapfiles](../images/setup/mapfiles.png)

 Map data is stored in AWSIM compressed files.
-Copy the osm and pcd files located in `AWSIM_Data/StreamingAssets/kashiwanoha2023_integ` to `aichallenge2023-sim/autoware/mapfile` and arrange them so that the file structure is as follows:
+Copy the osm and pcd files located in `AWSIM_Data/StreamingAssets/kashiwanoha2023_integ` to `aichallenge2023-sim/docker/aichallenge/mapfile` and arrange them so that the file structure is as follows:
 ```
 aichallenge2023-sim
+└ docker
-└ autoware
+ └ aichallenge
   └ mapfile
    ├ .gitkeep
    ├ lanelet2_map.osm
    └ pointcloud_map.pcd
 ```

 ### Autoware